 Realising and nurturing personal ideas is extremely important and encouraged through the use of recording observations in sketchbooks, where both the imagination and accurate looking skills are developed and refined.
 There are many types of drawings and reasons to draw, which the children uncover through different starting points revealed in the lesson.

 At the start of each term, all children are entered into Art Boot Camp.
-These are lessons that are designed to challenge and address important skills and knowledge specific to Art and kept in their metaphorical art tool box.
+These are lessons that are designed to develop skills and knowledge specific to Art to be kept in their metaphorical art tool box.
 After these initial lessons, the class start on Topic inspired activities relevant to their year group using any past knowledge gained at Boot Camp.
 Examples of these skills are: The colour wheel, colour theory, mixing paint, perspective, mark making, texture, tone, pattern, proportion, positive and negative space, composition, art history, art terms and vocabulary, printing skills, 3D construction and art appreciation to name but a few.

-Annually the Art Room organises and hangs a show that celebrates the hard work and success of our children and all parents and carers are invited to attend and marvel at the talent that Heber is proud to have here.
+The Art Room organises and hangs an annual show that celebrates the hard work and success of our children.
+All parents and carers are invited to attend and marvel at the artistic talent that Heber children have shown.

 In the past, Heber art has appeared on a local housing development in East Dulwich and featured on the huge video wall at Waterloo station as well as other rail stations throughout the land as part of a Christmas themed competition.
 Children have also won local art competitions and exhibited this success in local shops.